Top 50 Best Al Pacino Movies Of All Time

 Average

-Despite being lesser-known among Nolan's work, "Insomnia" stands out, featuring stellar performances from Al Pacino and Robin Williams.
-The plot follows a police detective who travels to a remote Alaskan town to investigate the murder of a teenage girl.
+Though it may be less famous than some of Nolan’s other films, "Insomnia" truly sets itself apart with powerful performances by Al Pacino and Robin Williams.
+The narrative follows a seasoned police detective who journeys to an isolated Alaskan town to unravel the murder of a young girl.

 11